TokelPlatform/tokel_dapp/README.md

 ## Git branches and development
 The default branch in the Github repo is `development`.
 However, releases are cut from the `main` branch.
 In general, PRs should be made against the `development` branch and reviewed by at least one other person before being merged.
 When ready for a release, a PR should be made from `development` to `main` and reviewed.
 Once happy with the PR, it can be merged and then a [release can be drafted for distribution](#automatic-github-distribution).

-## Contributing
+## Installing & Contributing

-You can fork the repo and develop your changes in a new branch there.
-Try naming it like `feature/awesome-feature-name` or `bug/succinct-name-here` to make things easier.
-Once you're done with your changes, you can trigger a Pull Request to the main repo, on the `development` branch and someone will take a look at it.

-### **Installation**

 Make sure you are runing node 16.
 You can use [nvm](https://github.com/nvm-sh/nvm) to manage your node versions.
-Run ```yarn install``` in the root directory and it's once done, you can do the same in `src/electron` directory.
+Now, just go to the root directory and run:

 ```bash
 yarn install
 ```

+This will install all dependencies located in ```package.json``` and ```src/electron/package.json```

-The application is using [nspv-js](https://github.com/tokelPlatform/nspv-js/).
+Note: The application is using [nspv-js](https://github.com/tokelPlatform/nspv-js/).
 Feel free to take a look at it and understand what it does.

+To contribute with the project's development you can fork the repo and develop your changes in a new branch there.
+Try naming it like `feature/awesome-feature-name` or `bug/succinct-name-here` to make things easier.
+Once you're done with your changes, you can trigger a Pull Request to the main repo, on the `development` branch and someone will take a look at it.

 ### **Starting Development**